harisharvindh/two_way_trello_synchronization/README.md

 # Two Way Trello Synchronization using AWS Serverless

 ## **Overview**
-The Trello Sync Project is a robust Node.js application designed to synchronize Trello cards between different boards.
-It offers real-time, two-way synchronization of card fields like names, descriptions, labels, and due dates, while providing scalability and automation through AWS Lambda deployment.
-With advanced conflict resolution, error handling, and event-driven updates, this tool ensures efficient management of Trello workflows.
+The Trello Sync Project is a cloud-native, serverless application built using Node.js and deployed on AWS Lambda.
+It is designed to streamline the synchronization of Trello cards across multiple boards, ensuring real-time data consistency in collaborative workflows.
+By leveraging Trello's robust API and AWS's scalable infrastructure, this tool eliminates the need for manual updates, significantly enhancing team productivity.

+The project enables two-way synchronization of Trello cards, ensuring the latest changes in card attributes like names, descriptions, labels, due dates, and checklists are reflected seamlessly between the source and target cards.
+Advanced features such as conflict resolution using timestamps, retry mechanisms to handle API rate limits, and event-driven updates via Trello Webhooks make the application highly reliable and efficient for dynamic workflows.

+In addition to its functional features, the project is designed for scalability and monitorability.
+It integrates AWS CloudWatch for detailed logging and monitoring, providing actionable insights into synchronization processes.
+AWS Serverless Application Model (SAM) is utilized to manage the deployment and infrastructure as code, making it easy to set up, maintain, and extend.

+As modern teams rely heavily on Trello for managing tasks and projects, there often arises a need to share or mirror information across boards or teams.
+Without an automated solution, such tasks require time-consuming manual efforts, leading to inefficiencies and the potential for inconsistencies.

+The Advanced Trello Sync Project solves this problem by:

+-Automating synchronization across boards.
+-Reducing manual efforts by up to 80%.
+-Enhancing operational efficiency by maintaining consistent and accurate data across workflows.
+-Supporting additional fields and advanced use cases for flexibility in diverse project environments.

 ---